LTUC/amman-dotnet-401d2/Curriculum/Class39/Resources/HTTPS.md

-Integrity means that the state of the information that you are working with does not change state and is not changed by any unauthorized users in the process of tranmission.
+Integrity means that the state of the information that you are working with does not change state and is not changed by any unauthorized users in the process of transmission.

 Examples of integrity and security:
 Man in the middle attacks.